clarkgrubb/latex-input/README.md

 latex-input
 ===========

-Input methods which use LaTeX notation for Mac OS X or Emacs.
+Two LaTeX notation input methods; one for Mac OS X and one for Emacs.

-When the input method is in effect, one types LaTeX notation for a mathematical symbol, e.g. \infty followed by SPACE.
-The LaTeX is replaced by the symbol it represents, e.g. ∞.
+When the input method is in effect, one types LaTeX notation for a mathematical symbol and it is rendered to the mathematical symbol on the fly.
+E.g. typing \infty followed by SPACE will enter a ∞ into the document.

 LaTeX notation which cannot be rendered has no effect.
 The input method cannot make fractions, radicals, or matrices, for example.